Coronavirus and economic recovery

 More broadly, we’re recovered the losses sustained in the earlier part of the year, and are now back to where we were in late 2019.

-But with Victoria under lockdown, the US infection rate continuing to climb, renewed flare ups in Europe and no clear sign of a vaccine, we’re still dealing with the immediate impact of the coronavirus.
+But with Victoria under restrictions, the US infection rate continuing to climb, renewed flare ups in Europe and no clear sign of a vaccine, we’re still dealing with the immediate impact of the coronavirus.

 Which means the best thing you can do is choose an investment strategy that lets you sleep at night, and stick with it.